r0075h3ll/Oralyzer/README.md

  - Javascript Based
  - Meta Tag Based<br>

-Also, Oralyzer uses its own wayback machine module to fetch URLs from web.archive.org, it then separates the URLs that have specific parameters in them, parameters that are more likely to be vulnerable.
+Also, Oralyzer has its own module to fetch URLs from web.archive.org, it then separates the URLs that have specific parameters in them, parameters that are more likely to be vulnerable.

 ### Installation

-Use **python v3.7**<br>

 ```
 $ git clone https://github.com/r0075h3ll/Oralyzer.git